Create a mesh network topology with Azure Virtual Network Manager

-This section will guide you through how to create a mesh configuration with the network group you created in the previous section.
+This section guides you through how to create a mesh configuration with the network group you created in the previous section.

 Select Configurations under Settings, then select + Create.

-On the Add a connectivity configuration page, enter the following information:
+On the Basics page, enter the following information, and select Next: Topology >.

 Setting Value Name Enter a name for this configuration.
-Description Optional Enter a description about what this configuration will do.
+Description Optional Enter a description about what this configuration does.

 On the Add network groups page, select the network groups you want to add to this configuration.
 Then select Select to save.